 Her phone rings a couple of times, but she doesn’t pick up and her voicemail answers.
 I don’t leave a message; I never leave a message.
-When I do, Julia never calls me back.
-I’m starting to suspect that if I tell her why I’m calling, she won’t be curious enough to call back and find out why I called in the first place.
-This probably stems from the face that Julia is obnoxiously nosy and an unapologetic gossip.
+If I do, Julia won’t call me back.
+I’m suspect that if I tell her why I’m calling, she won’t be curious enough to call back and find out why I called in the first place.
+This probably stems from the fact that Julia is obnoxiously nosy and an unapologetic gossip.

 This is a normal occurrence.
 Julia never answers my calls and she only talks to me when it’s convenient for her.
-I understand why she does this.
+I suppose I understand why she does this.
 I mean… if I were as busy as she is, I would want my girlfriend to be understanding and happy to talk when it was convenient for me.
-She always does loads of stuff with her family over the summer and I’m sure they’re keeping pretty busy in Ireland.
-My friends always look at me skeptically whenever I tell them this, but I don’t think they understand Julia like I do.
+My friends always look at me skeptically whenever I tell them this, but they don’t understand Julia like I do.
+She told me she always does loads of stuff with her family over the summer and I’m sure they’re keeping pretty busy in Ireland.

 Fred, of all my friends, is the most critical of Julia with Meredith being a close second.
-Fred dated her in fourth year and after a messy break-up consisting of several shouting matches and a week’s worth of detention for Fred, the cousin in question swore off girl for the remainder of school.
-He said that Julia had corrupted to many of them and didn’t want to deal with anything like what he just got out of again.
-To this day, he says that she hasn’t changed at all from them.
+Fred dated her in fourth year and after a messy break-up consisting of several shouting matches, a duel, and a week’s worth of detention for Fred.
+Fred, in turn, swore off girls for the remainder of school.
+He said that Julia had corrupted too many of them and didn’t want to deal with anything like what he just got out of ever again.
+To this day, he says that she hasn’t changed at all from then.
 Meredith says the same thing.
 Mer does room with Juila, but she doesn’t spend much time there (she says that the stupid is contagious) and she probably doesn’t know her very well.

-Twenty minutes later, Julia calls me.
+Twenty minutes later, Julia calls me back.
 I answer.
 “Hey babe.”

 “How was your day?”

 “Amazing!
 Beth and I…” I always ask this question first because I know how much she likes to talk about herself.
 Even if I try to talk about something else, we always end up back on her, so I just let her talk until she’s finished.
 She starts talking about a shopping trip she took her mother, whom she calls Beth.
 I’ve already tuned her out, as I have done just about every other night this summer.
 I hope she doesn’t talk too long tonight.
-I actually want to ask her what I need to
+I actually want to talk to her about today.

-Much to my dismay, she goes on for another fifteen minutes, during which I have plenty of time to think about my day.
-The letter was still bugging me, but I don’t know why.
-I’m starting to doubt my love for Julia and I’m confused about feeling nervous around Meredith.
+Much to my dismay, she goes on for another fifteen minutes, during which I have plenty of time to rethink my birthday.
+The letter is still bugging me, but I don’t know why.
+I’m starting to doubt whether I love Julia and I’m confused about feeling nervous around Meredith.
 I’ve never felt anything around Julia, even before we were dating.
 And now, when we’re so serious, and I love her, I still don’t feel anything.
-If Granddad loved Grandmum so much that he was crying when he wrote a letter, why did I feel nothing when actually talking to the woman I love?
+If Granddad loved Grandmum so much that he was crying when he wrote a letter, why do I feel nothing when actually talking to the woman I love?

 “… and then I saw that I had missed your call, so I called you back because I miss you so bad.”
 That is what she says every night when she has finished talking about her day, so I know it’s safe to continue.